-So many retirement calculators, so many confusing results … Why do online superannuation calculators, each given the same information, arrive at wildly different outcomes?
+So many retirement calculators, and so many confusing results.
+Why do online superannuation calculators, each provided with the same information, arrive at wildly different outcomes?

-These are all good questions that many retirees ask when they come to forecast their potential retirement income and how long it will last, and it can be hard to find a straight answer.
+These are all good questions that many retirees ask when it comes to estimating their potential retirement income and how long it will last, and it can often be difficult to find a straight answer.

 So, we’ve demystified the issue below – but it’s important to keep in mind that calculators make differing assumptions and that tweaking these default assumptions can make a huge difference to your retirement income projection, so it’s best to talk to a financial adviser if you want to ensure a forecast is tailored as closely as possible to your individual circumstances.

 First, let’s look at some of the available Australian retirement calculators and how to use them, whether you’re coming up to retirement or managing your finances in your retirement years.

 With good health in older age becoming increasingly common, many people will need to budget for well over 20 years of retirement.
 That’s why it’s best for most people to forecast their required income in stages – because needs change over 20 years or more.
 As we age, some of us may spend less and therefore require less income.
 Travelling across the country or overseas may be a priority in early retirement, but in your 80s or 90s, perhaps not so much.
 Instead, you may need some help to live at home or have to move into a retirement facility.

 Before using an online calculator, get a fix on your core expenses, listing everything you can conceivably think of.
 Start with basics such as groceries, rates, water, electricity and gas, clothing, medical and dental treatment, internet, phone, insurance, rental payments, car registration, and running costs.
 Don’t forget extras such as membership or exercise group fees or allowing for a holiday or travel.